chevron icon chevron icon

 Hyperbole is often used to emphasise the intensity of a situation, or the emotions your characters are feeling.

-In order to use hyperbole effectively, you’ve to first identify ideas in your writing you can emphasise with it.
-Next, consider what exactly you wish to exaggerate.
+To use hyperbole effectively, you must first identify ideas you like to emphasise.
+Next, consider which characteristics you wish to exaggerate.
 Lastly, come up with an out-of-this-world comparison that’ll pack the horsepower of a jet engine into one hyperbolic statement.

 A useful trick for creating memorable hyperboles is to be super specific.
 Instead of saying a box is heavy, say it weighs a ton.
 Instead of a concert singer, say Justin Bieber.